swiftlang/swift-evolution/proposals/NNNN-default-generic-arguments.md

 When declaring an instance of generic type with default arguments following cases are worth considering:

-(I) By not specialising any generic argument one accepts all default argument types.
-No empty brackets are needed in that case.
+(I) By not specialising any generic argument one lets the compiler specialize them.
+No empty angle brackets are needed in that case.

-(II) By specialising first *N* arguments, one accepts the default argument types of the remaining arguments.
+(II) By specialising first *N* arguments, one lets the compiler specialize the remaining arguments.

 Given the type